finkmoritz/kotlinExamples/README.md

 # Kotlin Examples

 This repository provides a collection of simple Kotlin code examples.
 It can be used to accompany courses and tutorials.

+Exercises can be found as TODO's within the test cases (in src/test/kotlin).

 ## Setup

 Import this project into IntelliJ.
+Run functions and test cases by clicking the green symbol next to the respective function signatures.

 ## Packages